Bird photography with the Sigma 100-400mm on Sony a6400

 All the birds I saw that morning were ‘lifers’ – species that I saw for the first time!

-The Carnaby’s Cuckatoo is a threatened bird.
+The Carnaby’s Cockatoo is a threatened bird.
 It seemed to me like a very shy bird, that would shortly after this photo was taken this bird and what I assume was it’s partner fled the scene.

-The Carnaby’s Cuckatoo is threatened from habitat destruction and therefore lack of proper nest sites, as they nest in cavities of old tree trunks.
+The Carnaby’s Cockatoo is threatened from habitat destruction and therefore lack of proper nest sites, as they nest in cavities of old tree trunks.
 They have learned to search for food among farmed crops such as cornfields.
-Later I would also see the Carnaby’s Cuckatoo in Yanchep National Park on the last days we had the autocamper.
+Later I would also see the Carnaby’s Cockatoo in Yanchep National Park on the last days we had the autocamper.
 Thankfully there are actions being taken to help prevent extinction of the species, as more nest sites are created.

 Hopefully this beautiful cockatoo species will never go extinct!

-The bright blue sky and a familiar face
+The bright blue sky and a familiar face – Budgerigar

 You may already have recognized the bird below.
 Yep – that’s a Budgerigar, a native Australian bird which naturally lives a free spirit nomadic life!
 They can congregate in large flocks and they move around according to food and water availability (hence the nomadic life).